 1. Solvang, California

 Solvang is a city in southern California’s Santa Ynez Valley.
 It’s known for its Danish-style architecture and many wineries.
-Thanks in large part to its unique half-timbered architecture, Solvang has become a major California tourist attraction with over one million visitors per year.

 2. Helen, Georgia